 Who Should Use Micro-investing Apps?

-Seasoned investors can opt for a discount brokerage account and take the driver’s seat when it comes to their investment account.
+Seasoned investors can opt for a discount brokerage account and take the driver’s seat regarding their investment account.
 However, they need to understand the financial markets and be ready to do research (e.g. understand dividends) and rebalance their portfolios when needed.

 Micro-investing apps work well for people who cannot afford to invest large sums of money.
 They offer a painless way to invest without depriving yourself or breaking the bank.